etiennedyer/etiennedyer.github.io/README.md

 ![preview](assets/angel.png)

 ## [Predicting Population Size](pages/pool.md)
-This is a small program I wrote to answer the following question: "If I sample from a pool 100 times, and 1 object appeared 3 times,  2 objects appeared 2 times, and every other object appear 1 time, what is the most likely size of the pool?" (which I later learned biologists know as mark-recapture).
+This is a small program I wrote in Python to answer the following question: "If I sample from a pool 100 times, and 1 object appeared 3 times,  2 objects appeared 2 times, and every other object appear 1 time, what is the most likely size of the pool?" (which I later learned biologists know as mark-recapture).
 It uses repeated simulation (i.e., Monte Carlo) to estimate the likelihood your specific repeat frequency came from a pool of size *z*.

 ## [Lead-acid battery recycling](https://leadbatteries.substack.com/)
 I'm working with students at the university of Chicago on reforming policy in Nigeria surrounding lead-acid battery recycling; this is a substack where we write about what we've learnt.